noahari/zippydippy/README.md

 # zippydippy
 A phenomenology of Parallelized Serial Run-Length Encoding

+##IMPORTANT MAKEFILE CHANGE
+We use the math.h ceil function so in order for the makefile to work correctly we had to add -lm

+We have included a correct makefile in the repository

 ## How do we parallelize data?
 Get the number of processes on the computer and store it locally.